 Even in apartment complexes with no-pet policies or pet restrictions, housing providers are required to make what is called a “reasonable accommodation” to allow pets who serve as assistance animals to live in the building.
 Breed and weight restrictions do not apply to assistance or service animals, and emotional support animal owners are not required to pay a pet deposit or any pet fees.

 As an ESA owner, you must provide your landlord with a legitimate ESA Letter for Housing or an emotional support animal letter.
-This is the only legal document that you must provide your landlord without.
+This is the only legal document that you must provide your landlord with.
 You do not need to disclose a medical diagnosis or further certification for your ESA.
 However, your landlord does have the right to verify the legitimacy of your ESA letter.

 Do you have to tell your landlord about your ESA?